tairhadad/bigvu/README.md

 [![BIGVU.jpg](https://i.postimg.cc/bN80fdSm/BIGVU.jpg)](https://postimg.cc/qgb68JLK)

 ## Local Development
-For run the project loccaly on your computer:
+To run the project locally on your computer:

 ### Run the NODE server
 In a terminal (under your project root directory):